Josef-Friedrich/phrydy/README.rst

      - Examples
    * - acoustid_fingerprint
      - music_brainz
-     - Acoustic ID fingerprint
+     - The Acoustic Fingerprint for the track.
+The fingerprint is based on the audio information found in a file, and is calculated using the Chromaprint software.
      -
    * - acoustid_id
      - music_brainz
-     - Acoustic ID
+     - The AcoustID associated with the track.
+The AcoustID is the identifier assigned to an audio file based on its acoustic fingerprint.
+Multiple fingerprints may be assigned the same AcoustID if the fingerprints are similar enough.
      - ``86e217b7-d3ad-4493-a9f2-cf71256ace07``
    * - album
      - common
-     - album
+     - The title of the release.
      - ``Help!``
    * - albumartist
      - common
-     - The artist for the entire album, which may be different from the artists for the individual tracks
+     - The artist for the entire album, which may be different from the artists for the individual tracks.
      - ``The Beatles``
    * - albumartist_credit
      - common